Kisaburo Osawa (1911-1991) was an influential Aikido master who taught at Aikikai Hombu Dojo and was a close advisor to

 Aikido focuses on harmony and non-resistance, leading to Success

 Up until his practice with Morihei, when he saw people being thrown around easily in the old action movies he thought it was not possible.
 He knew in judo it was hard enough to deal with just one person.

 Kisaburo Osawa wanted to become physically strong, so began his Aikido training, and as he continued to improve his aikido skills and mature, he realised the meaning of the word 'strong' had changed for him.

-He became one of the most important and influential aikido teachers during the 1950s and 1970s, and was director of the Aikikai Hombu Dojo for many years until 1986 when he was replaced by Morihei's grandson and present doshu, Moriteru Ueshiba.
+He became one of the most important and influential aikido teachers during the 1950s and 1970s, and was director of the Aikikai Hombu Dojo for many years until 1986 when he was replaced by Morihei's grandson Moriteru Ueshiba.

 He traveled abroad a lot beginning with a 1974 trip to USA.
-He was one of the major decision-makers within the Aikikai for both foreign and domestic matters.
+He was one of the major decision-makers in the Aikikai for both foreign and domestic matters.